nellore/vickitrix/README.md

 ## Experimental rules

-Check out `rules/sentiment.py`, which buys (sells) a miniscule amount of ETH when the words "good" ("bad") and "ethereum" are found in a tweet.
+Check out [`rules/sentiment.py`](rules/sentiment.py), which buys (sells) a miniscule amount of ETH when the words "good" ("bad") and "ethereum" are found in a tweet.
 Now imagine the possibilities---what would make inventive or more effective rules?

 ## Contributing

 Pull requests are welcome!
 Fork at will!
-If you have a substantial contribution to make, and you'd like to be added as a collaborator, reach out to me.
+If you've written a substantial contribution, and you'd like to be added as a collaborator, reach out to me.